Discrete SIR model on a homogeneous tree and its continuous limit: The discrete SIR model

 \subsection{The model definition}

-In this section we formally define the discrete SIR model on a general graph, state and prove the main result in the case when the underlying graph is given by a homogeneous tree.

 We start with defining the discrete continuous time SIR model on a general graph (since a particular structure of the graph is not important at the definition).
 Let $\Tau$ be a connected (and possibly infinite) graph.
 With some abuse of notation, we will associate a graph with the set of its vertices.
 Given vertices $x, y\in \Tau$ we write $x\sim y$, if these vertices are connected by an edge, in which case we call them neighbors.
 Given a vertex its vertex degree is defined as the number of its neighbors.
 A vertex can be either susceptible, or infected, or recovered (and immune).
-Initially, i.e. at time $t=0$, each vertex is either susceptible, or infected (in which case we assume that it gets infected at time $t=0$).
-When a vertex becomes infected, it starts emitting infectious germs towards a given neighbor and continues to do so until the moment of its recovery from the disease.
-Germs are emitted according to a Poisson process with a time dependent rate.
-Namely, if a vertex $y\in \Tau$ becomes infected at time $t_y$ and recovers in time $H_y$, then, at time $t\in [t_y, t_y+H_y]$ it infects a susceptible neighbor with the rate $\eps_{t-t_y}$, where $(\eps_t,\, t\geq 0)$ is a non-negative deterministic function.
-In the general case the recovery times $\{H_y,\, y\in \Tau\}$ are given by i.i.d. random variables with an arbitrary common distribution.
-A susceptible vertex can be also infected by itself, according to a Poisson process with the time-dependent rate $\lambda_{t}$, where $(\lambda_{t},\, t\geq 0)$ is a non-negative deterministic function, so that at time $t$ a susceptible vertex $x$ is infected with the total infection rate
+At time $t=0$ each vertex is either susceptible, or infected (in which case we assume that it gets infected at time $t=0$).
+When a vertex becomes infected, it starts emitting infectious germs towards all of its neighbors and continues to do so until the moment of its recovery from the disease.
+When a susceptible vertex gets a germ, it becomes infected, and all subsequently arrived germs do not give any additional effect.
+An infected vertex emits germs to a given neighbor according to a Poisson process with a time dependent rate.
+Namely, if a vertex $y\in \Tau$ becomes infected at time $t_y$ and recovers in a time given in the general case by a random variable $H_y$, then, at time $t\in [t_y, t_y+H_y]$ it infects a susceptible neighbor with the rate $\eps_{t-t_y}$, where $(\eps_t,\, t\geq 0)$ is a non-negative deterministic function.
+A susceptible vertex can be also infected by itself, according to a Poisson process with the time-dependent rate $\lambda_{t}$, where $(\lambda_{t},\, t\geq 0)$ is a non-negative deterministic function.
+Thus, given $t_y,\, H_y=h_y$ for $y\sim x$, a susceptible vertex $x$ is infected at time $t$ with the following total infection rate

-We assume that all Poisson processes are independent of each other, and they are also independent of the recovery times.
+We assume that all random variables are realized on a certain probability space $(\Omega, {\cal F}, \P)$, the expectation with respect to the probability $\P$ is denoted by $\E$; all Poisson processes are independent of each other, and they are also independent of the recovery times.

-Proposition~\ref{prop1} below follows from the model definition. \begin{proposition} Let $\varphi_t$ be the conditional probability that a susceptible vertex is not infected until time $t$ by its given infectious neighbor infected at time $t=0$, and let $f_t$ be the probability that a susceptible vertex is not infected until time $t$ by itself.
-Then

-where $H$ is a random variable, which has the same distribution as the recovery times. \end{proposition}